- Allied Health

 ARCHBELL / WILKINSON ENDOWMENT

 Established in 1990 by Mr. John A. Wilkinson, in memory of his uncle, Mr. J.E.
-Archbell (a leader in the tobacco industry), this endowment is now used to fund the BCCC Ambassador program, FFA scholarships, staff and faculty excellence awards, and continuing education tuition for faculty.
+Archbell (a leader in the tobacco industry), this endowment is now used to fund the BCCC Ambassador program and FFA scholarships.
 Wilkinson, who resided in Pantego, was a prominent lawyer who valued the immense power of education.
 He was a leader in contributing to the Foundation and was among the first donors to start an endowment.
 The Wilkinson Endowment seeks to promote and reward excellence.

 JAMES FRANKLIN AND HANNAH ROBERSON BAGWELL ENDOWMENT